 If you feel like your skin is always flushing or turning red from seemingly every little thing, speak to your dermatologist to see if you have rosacea.
 Since it can lead to long-term blood vessel formation, and rosacea can worsen from the use of other skincare products, consult your doctor for the right medication and advice for your specific skincare concerns.

 Keep Your Skin Moisturized

 Moisturization is the answer to many skin concerns, and broken capillaries is no different.
 "Remember to moisturize and avoid smoking and excessive alcohol consumption," Rouleau says.
 "When your skin becomes dry, it becomes irritated.
 By simply keeping moisture in the skin, you can keep the skin's moisture barrier strong to prevent the skin from getting easily sensitized and irritated."
-If your skin's barrier layer is comprised, try a moisturizer specifically design to repair and restore it, like the Dermalogica Barrier Repair ($35).
+If your skin's barrier layer is compromised, try a moisturizer specifically designed to repair and restore it, like the Dermalogica Barrier Repair ($35).
 This formula uses oat to calm inflammation and vitamins C and E to protect the skin against free radicals, which lead to irritation.

 Store Your Skincare in the Fridge

 You might have heard about how storing products in your refrigerator can preserve and prolong the life of your products, but turns out chilling them also has great benefits for the skin.
 Rouleau says to refrigerate your toners, serums, and moisturizers to boost the cooling sensation.
 The cool temperature can soothe redness on the skin and calm inflammation.
 Additionally, steer clear of hot showers and other activities that can increase overheating or a rush of blood to the face, which can trigger redness.

-Wash your face with cool or tepid water, as hot water on the face will speed up blood flow, which will only increase redness in the skin.
+Wash your face with cool or tepid water, as hot water will speed up blood flow, which will only increase redness in the skin.